Do you trust Attorney General William Barr? | The Tylt

 But investigators never got a chance to interrogate Mr. Trump about his motives.
 Concerned about his penchant for falsehoods and whether he might perjure himself, the president’s lawyers persuaded the special counsel team to accept written answers to their questions.

-In his report, Mueller states he could neither determine with certainty the president had obstructed justice, nor could he fully exonerate him, thereby punting the decision to the attorney general.
+In his report, Mueller states he could neither determine with certainty that the president had obstructed justice, nor could he fully exonerate him, thereby punting the decision to the Attorney General.

 “The special counsel’s decision to describe the facts of his obstruction investigation without reaching any legal conclusions leaves it to the attorney general to determine whether the conduct described in the report constitutes a crime,” Mr. Barr wrote, adding that he and his deputy “concluded that the evidence developed during the special counsel’s investigation is not sufficient to establish that the president committed an obstruction-of-justice offense.”

-In the spring of 2018, before Trump had nominated him for the position of attorney general, Barr wrote a 19-page memo to the justice department criticizing Mueller's investigation into potential obstruction of justice by the president.
-Without any information beyond what was available to the general public, the New York Times reports Barr argued Mueller's investigation was unfounded.
+Barr's actions since the release of the Mueller Report have confirmed some people's worst fears about the Attorney General.
+In the spring of 2018, before Trump had nominated him for the position of Attorney General, Barr wrote a 19-page memo to the justice department criticizing Mueller's investigation into potential obstruction of justice by the president.
+Without any information beyond what was available to the general public, the New York Times reports Barr argued that Mueller's investigation was unfounded.